wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

-Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" websites.
-Note: Maintenance Mode is currently not available for Network/Multisite subdomain sites.
-Pending future development.
+Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" (GWIOD) websites.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =